PoisotLab/ms_straight_lines/manuscript.md

 habitats, but it cannot be arbitrarily large.
 It is clear to any observer of nature that of all imaginable trophic links, only a fraction actually occur.
-If an ecological community contains $S$ species, then the maximum number of links in its foodweb is $S^2$: a community of omnivorous cannibals.
+If an ecological community contains $S$ species, then the maximum number of links in its food web is $S^2$: a community of omnivorous cannibals.
 This leads to the second quantity: a ratio called *connectance* and defined by ecologists as $Co = L/S^2$.
 Connectance has become a fundamental quantity for nearly all other measures of food web structure and dynamics [@PascDunn06].
 The third important